Eden-Cohen1/Semantic-Grep/TESTING_CHUNKER.md

 - Extremely large chunks (way over limit)
 - Empty chunks

-## Comparing with Old Implementation

-To compare with the old query-based approach:

-1. Change `preferredChunker` setting to `"langchain"`
-2. Re-index your workspace
-3. Note the difference in chunk sizes and boundaries

-The Cintra approach should produce more balanced chunks that respect both semantic boundaries AND token limits.

 ## Troubleshooting

 ### Test fails with "Language parser not found"